depy-io/depy/README.md

 # DePi-PROD

-DePi is a Delivery Pipeline as a Service framework.
+DePi is a Delivery Pipeline as a Service automation framework.

 Contact me for a subscription plan.